Skip to content

 When the priority for a deal has been updated, a history log is created to indicate the change.

 Show Archived Applications - To view any archived applications, go to the top right corner of the page next to the board and list view buttons.
 Click on the ellipsis, and a drop-down menu will appear.
 Select the ‘Show Archived Applications’ option.
 You will be directed to the Archived Applications screen.
-You will notice the tiles are sorted by the loan number in descending order.
+You will notice that regardless of your pipeline view preference (board or list) the Archived Applications pipeline view displays in list view.
+The default view is in order of priority as is the Origination pipeline with Deadline Date (oldest to farthest) being the secondary order.
+While you are in the Archived Pipeline view you will see an orange banner across the top providing you with the option to return to the Active Applications Pipeline.

-To return to the Pipeline View, in the orange header bar on the top of the page, click on ‘Return to Applications’.
-When clicked, this will redirect you to the current applications pipeline.
+To return to the Active Applications Pipeline View, in the orange header bar on the top of the page, click on ‘Return to Applications’.
+When clicked, this will redirect you to the active applications pipeline.
 Alternatively, you can click on the ellipsis in the top right corner and select the “Show Active Applications” option.

 Show My Team Applications - By selecting this option, you will be directed to the pipeline view of your team's applications.
-In this view, you will notice that the filtering options have changed.
-You can now filter the applications by stage, team member, and overdue status.
-Both stage and team member filters allow you to select single or multiple options.
+Note: You can only access this option while in the Origination Pipeline view (active applications pipeline).
+The option will be greyed out in the Archived Applications pipeline view.
+In this view, you will notice that the filtering options have changed slightly and you no longer see the Approvals, My Requests, or the Unassigned filters.
+By default the Show My Team Applications Pipeline view will display with all applications for all your team members filtering out your applications.
+You can then filter applications by team member (single or multi-select) and overdue status as well as the same additional filters (Stages, Product Statuses, Application Statuses, Priority, Application Type, Application Purpose, Ingestion Source, Products, Days After Closing, Term Range, Closing Date, Deadline, Condition of Financing Date, Creation Date, Last Modified Date, & Source of Business).
 The sorting function in this view remains the same as the Applications pipeline view.
 This feature provides managers and users with team members the flexibility to quickly view and take necessary actions on their team member's applications and manager service levels, if needed.

 As in the Applications pipeline view, you have the ability to switch between Board or List view and have the same functionality in these views as you do in the Application Pipeline view.